roshan-reborn/leetcode/java-solutions/hard/README.md

-# Easy Problems
+# Hard Problems

-This directory contains my solutions to easy problems from the leetCode patterns series.
+This directory contains my solutions to all the hard problems from leetcode.

+## Star Rating System
+- ★☆☆: Needs revision
+- ★★☆: Moderately comfortable
+- ★★★: Easily solved

 ## Problems